-Bitter gourd tea is recommended for treating and preventing blood sugar imbalances, like those associated with diabetes.
-Its high antioxidant content reduces blood sugar levels, making it perfect for suffers of type II diabetes.
+Some experts recommend this tea for helping to curb blood sugar imbalances, such as those associated with diabetes.
+Its high antioxidant content may reduce blood sugar levels, making it perfect for sufferers of type II diabetes.

-Researchers have found that bitter gourd improves metabolic problems through its effect on glucose metabolism.
+Researchers have found that bitter gourd improves metabolic efficiency through its effect on glucose metabolism.

-Another study conducted by the University of Colorado administered doses of bitter gourd extract to rats with cancer and it produced a 64% reduction in the size of pancreatic tumors without any side effects.
-In conclusion, the high antioxidant content increases immune system activity.
+Another study conducted by the University of Colorado administered doses of bitter gourd extract to rats with cancer.
+It produced a 64% reduction in the size of pancreatic tumors without any side effects.

 Side effects of bitter gourd tea

-Bitter gourd tea is not recommended for pregnant women as some of its components can cause miscarriages.
+Bitter gourd tea is not recommended for pregnant women, as some experts believe that some of its components can cause miscarriages.

 Consuming bitter gourd tea over a long period of time increases your risk of developing inflammation of the liver.
-Even though the tea isn’t harmful to liver tissue, it raises levels of liver enzymes that can cause health problems like arteriosclerosis, or hardening of the arteries.
+Even though the tea isn’t harmful to liver tissue, it raises levels of liver enzymes.
+This can cause health problems such arteriosclerosis, or hardening of the arteries.

 Other less serious side effects include nausea, vomiting, diarrhea, and stomach ulcers.
-This tea can be toxic to children and should only be administered under a physician’s supervision.
+This tea can be toxic to children and should only be administered to them under a physician’s supervision.

-Frequently consuming bitter gourd tea can also cause irregular heartbeats, headaches, decreased fertility, muscle weakness and urinary incontinence.
+Frequently consuming bitter gourd tea can also cause irregular heartbeat, headaches, decreased fertility, muscle weakness, and urinary incontinence.

-Bitter gourd tea can be found commercially as a powder or extract.
+Bitter gourd tea can be found commercially as a powder or an extract.
 To make the tea, you should boil a liter of water and add one or two tablespoons of powder.
-Let sit for 6 to 10 minutes and drink.
-It’s also found in capsule form.
+Let sit for 6 to 10 minutes and then drink.

-- Drinking bitter gourd tea promotes the health of the digestive system by stimulating digestion and peristalsis to move food through the body to be finally expelled as waste.
+- The tea promotes the health of the digestive system.
+It does this by stimulating digestion and peristalsis to move food through the body until it’s ultimately expelled.
 It’s also good for constipation and indigestion.